flan/staticdhcpd/staticDHCPd/doc/commentary/setups.rst

 the following example::

     #Note: these phones may not actually announce themselves this way; this is a guess
-    #vendor[1] is the class identifier, aready extracted for you
+    #vendor[1] is the class identifier, already extracted for you
     if vendor[1] == 'Aastra 57i':
         #The device will look for a specific value; check your manual
         packet.setOption('vendor_class_identifier', 'PXEClient')